 We have made every effort to ensure this web site is easily readable using 'plain english'.
 We carry out regular research with our local customers and all our publishers attend training to present content in an easy to read format.

-The text size for this site can be changed using your browser.
+The text size for this site can be changed by clicking 'show display options' at the top of the page.
+You can also change text size using your browser:

 - Internet Explorer: Select the "View" menu, then "Zoom"